mllev/is-6/README.md

 # is-6
-determines if a number is 6
+An enterprise solution for quickly and safely determining whether or not a value is 6.